 Consuming too much animal fat could lead to extremely high estrogen levels, which is one of the leading factors contributing to breast cancer.
 However, as vegans don’t consume any animal products at all, this prospect is significantly reduced and is certainly a vegan health benefit that cannot be ignored.

-Research has also found that eating up to seven portions of fruit and vegetables each day could reduce your risk of cancer by up to 15%.
+Research has also found that eating up to seven portions of fruit and vegetables each day could reduce your risk of dying from cancer by 13%.
 There has been no cure for cancer or explanation as to why people develop the disease.
 Research carried out is solely observational from past cases rather than concrete evidence.

-While there are many vegan diet health benefits, it isn’t for everyone, and there are a few negative aspects that come alongside going completely meat and animal-product free.
+While there are many vegan diet health benefits, it isn’t for everyone, and there are a few perceived vegan health concerns that come alongside going completely meat and animal-product free.
 Here are just a few to bear in mind:

 1. Iron deficiency

 It is recommended that females between the ages of 19-50 should be getting at least 18 milligrams of iron each day, while men only need 8 milligrams in order to maintain good iron levels.
-As meat is off the table, vegans need to incorporate some form of iron supplement into their diet, but it can be found in the likes of white beans, spinach, and soybeans.
+Some vegans may need to incorporate some form of iron supplement into their diet.

 2. Potential interference with existing health complaints

 Switching diets isn’t an easy task for anyone, but it can be especially challenging for those who are suffering from a pre-existing health condition.
-For those with the likes of diabetes or osteoporosis, the downfall may outweigh the health benefits of a vegan diet, as choosing to go on a brand-new diet wouldn’t be recommended.
-For sufferers of these conditions, what they consume is fundamental to their day-to-day health and wellbeing.
-Instead, it would be wise to seek the approval of a doctor just in case it should ever interfere with any medical conditions.
+For those with the likes of diabetes or osteoporosis, work with your medical professional to determine the right plant-based diet and meal plan for your condition.

 3. Lack of calcium

-It can be difficult for vegans to get their recommended dosage of calcium, as it is most typically found in milk, cheese, and butter.
-Although cutting down on calcium has been proven to reduce cholesterol for improved heart health which could be considered a vegan health benefit, it is still very much needed to maintain the health and strength of bones.
-Provided you consume the likes of flour and sesame seeds, you will still be getting small amounts of calcium, but not actually enough for what your body needs.
+It can be difficult for new vegans to get their recommended dosage of calcium, as it is most typically found in milk, cheese, and butter.
+Cutting down on calcium has been proven to reduce cholesterol for improved heart health.
+This could be considered a vegan health benefit, however, calcium is still very much needed to maintain the health and strength of your bones and teeth.

 4. Vitamin B12

 One of the biggest concerns for vegans is that they aren’t able to get enough B12 in the diet, as it’s not found in plant-based products.
 B12 is an essential vitamin to help with digestion, boost energy levels and improve heart health to name just a few.
-As it cannot be consumed through most of the foods they eat, vegans would be recommended to take supplements in tablet or liquid form to ensure the body isn’t lacking in this vital vitamin.
+As it cannot be consumed through most of the foods they eat, vegans are recommended to take supplements in tablet or liquid form to ensure the body isn’t lacking in this vital vitamin.
+Talk to your healthcare provider before taking any new supplements.

 5. Omega 3 fatty acids